 At first, the task seemed a little daunting but I soon realized how naturally a reuben’s ingredients could be incorporated into the layers of lasagna.

-As for the corned beef I want to start fist with a little PSA.
+As for the corned beef I want to start first with a little PSA.
 Please for the love of God don’t use sliced, process deli corned beef for this recipe.
 It just won’t work the same way.
 Don’t do it.
 No. Just Stop.
 Don’t.
 You’ve been warned.

 I love to use leftover corned beef for this recipe.
 It’s a great way to use it up the remnants of your St. Patrick’s Day corned beef and cabbage plus it makes the prep work a lot faster.